 Boating and Water-skiing at Bidwell Canyon Marina

 Now it is time to get out and explore the state’s second largest reservoir via Bidwell Canyon Marina.
-Head down Kelly Ridge Road to Bidwell Park to rent a ski boat or pontoon boat.
+Head down Kelly Ridge Road to Bidwell Canyon to rent a ski boat or pontoon boat.
 From here, the options are endless, fish for hungry bass or salmon, wakeboard or waterski the day away, or motor under the 1,108-foot Bidwell Bar Suspension Bridge.
 If you are really adventurous, and the reservoir is really full, pilot your boat high into a distant finger of Oroville to catch a glimpse of 410-foot Feather Falls.

 Shoreline Recreation at Loafer Creek Recreation Area